SynthSeg: Segmentation of brain MRI scans of any contrast and resolution without retraining: Methods

 \subsection{Inference}

-At test time, the input is resampled to $r_{HR}$ with trilinear interpolation (such that the output of the CNN is an HR segmentation), and its intensities are rescaled between 0 and 1 with min-max normalisation (using the $1^{st}$ and $99^{th}$ percentiles).
+At test time, the input is resampled to $r_{HR}$ with trilinear interpolation (such that the output of the CNN is at HR), and its intensities are rescaled between 0 and 1 with min-max normalisation (using the $1^{st}$ and $99^{th}$ percentiles).
 Preprocessed scans are then fed to the network to obtain soft predictions maps for each label.
-In practice, we also perform test-time augmentation as right-left flipping, which slightly improved segmentation accuracy in pilot experiments, and ensures lateral invariance.

-The predictions are then postprocessed by keeping the biggest connected component for each label, and by filling holes where anatomically appropriate (i.e., for structures with a Euler characteristic equal to two).
-In total, inference takes around six seconds on a Nvidia TitanXP GPU (12GB), including data preparation, prediction, and postprocessing.
+In practice, we also perform test-time augmentation~\citep{moshkov_test_2020}, which slightly improved results on the validation set.
+Specifically, we segment two versions of each test scan: the original one, and a right-left flipped version of it.
+The soft predictions of the flipped input are then flipped back to native space (while ensuring that right-left labels end up on the correct side), and averaged with the predictions of the original scan.
+Once test-time augmentation has been performed, final segmentations are obtained by keeping the biggest connected component for each label.
+On average, inference takes ten seconds on a Nvidia TitanXP GPU (12GB), including preprocessing, prediction, and postprocessing.